At Nordell, we know all about providing the best plastic materials for injection moulding.

 The benefits of bioplastics extend beyond environmental considerations.

-They often possess properties comparable to traditional plastics, ensuring that clients do not need to compromise on performance while positively impacting the planet.
+They often possess properties comparable to traditional plastics, ensuring clients do not need to compromise on performance while positively impacting the planet.

 At Nordell, we pride ourselves on working closely with each client, understanding their unique requirements, and providing tailored solutions that maximise the potential of our injection moulding capabilities.